shimul-iut/golang-semaphore-test/README.md

 go run main.go
 ```

-## Expected Output
+## Understanding the Output

-You'll see workers processing tasks with a maximum of 3 tasks running concurrently at any time.
-The output will show:
+When you run the program, you'll see:
+1. Initial message about task dispatch
+2. A visual timeline showing:
+   - Each worker's activity on a separate line
-- Task start and completion times
+   - Task execution represented by `[TaskID]`
-- Which worker is handling which task
-- Concurrent execution of tasks (limited to 3)
+   - Concurrent execution of up to 3 tasks
+   - Exact timestamps for the entire execution
+3. The timeline clearly demonstrates how the semaphore limits concurrent execution to 3 tasks, even with 5 workers available